rossetti/KSLBook/docs/07-Chapter7.md

 The schedule can be repeated after the cycle length of the schedule is reached.
 The default is for the schedule to automatically repeat.
 Note that depending on the simulation run length only a portion of the scheduled intervals may be executed.
+Figure \@ref(fig:ResponseSchedule) presents the `ResponseSchedule` and the `ResponseScheduleItem` classes.
+Response schedule items are added to a response schedule.
+In addition, patterns of intervals can be added to the schedule.

 <div class="figure" style="text-align: center">
 <img src="./figures2/ch7/ResponseSchedule.png" alt="ResponseSchedule and ResponseScheduleItem Classes" width="75%" height="75%" />
 <p class="caption">(\#fig:ResponseSchedule)ResponseSchedule and ResponseScheduleItem Classes</p>
 </div>

-The classic use case of this class is to collect statistics for each hour of the day.
+The classic use case of this class is to collect statistics for particular hours of the day.
-In this case, the user would use the `addIntervals()` method to add 24 intervals of 1 hour duration.
+For example, the user can use the `addIntervals()` method to add 24 intervals of 1 hour duration.
-Then responses (response variables, time weighted variables, and counters) can be added to the schedule.
+Then, responses (response variables, time weighted variables, and counters) can be added to the schedule.
 In which case, they will be added to each interval.
 Thus, interval statistics for each of the 24 intervals will be collected for every one of the added responses.
-If more than one day is simulated and the schedule is allowed to repeat, then statistics are collected across the days.
+If more than one day is simulated and the schedule is allowed to repeat, then statistics are collected across the days (replications).
 That is, the statistics of hour 1 on day 1 are averaged with the statistics of hour 1 on all subsequent days.
 The following code illustrates the definition of a schedule to collect hourly responses for the STEM Fair Mixer situation.

 ```kt